 About Us

 Founded in 2005, The Tree of Life Foundation is a private Canadian family foundation that continues to learn and adopt new approaches that honour community led processes.
 We take a trust-based approach to our philanthropy that is grounded in relationships and reflects an open, respectful partnership.
-We have narrowed our mission to three interest areas, housing, mental health and pregnancy and post partum health.
+We have narrowed our mission to three interest areas, housing, mental health and perinatal (pregnancy and postpartum) health.

 Vision